Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Although there aren’t as many goats, there are some and they can occasionally meddle about on the top of the cliffs, thus causing rock fall.
 So it’s good to wear a helmet even when just hanging around at the bottom.

-Pack clothes for both summer and winter cause you never know.
-The temp difference between sun and shade can be insane, as well as between daytime and nighttime.
-An umbrella won’t hurt either.
+Pack clothes for both summer and winter cause, well, you never know.
+The temp difference between sun and shade can be insane in winter, and don’t get me started on the difference between daytime and nighttime.

 Where to stay